madraven05/flow-3d/README.md

 - After the server starts, navigate to http://localhost:5173
 - Begin by creating a new canvas
+- Selecting and moving the node can be done by clicking on the node
+- For moving edges, click on the edge in Select Mode

 ### Keyboard Shortcuts
 - `s` - For Select Mode (For opening node edit menu, and editing edges)